 - External competitions: Including Royal South Street Eisteddfod and regional eisteddfods

 - House Choral Competition: All students from Years 7 to 12 collaborate on and perform in this popular event

 - School and community events: Including performing at the Ballarat Specialist School, Springfest and House Athletics Day

-- Tours: Regular regional and interstate tours such as the Chamber Choir Tour (an international tour is proposed for 2017)
+- Tours: Regular regional, interstate or international tours such as the Chamber Choir Tour

 - Camps: Annual camps for various bands and ensembles

 - Annual Victorian School Music Festival: A wonderful opportunity for our students to get feedback on their performance

 - Backstage and technical support: A wide range of opportunities for students interested in backstage, lighting, sound and technical support

 The Music School enjoys wonderful support from the whole school community.

 We are committed to supporting outstanding young people with a passion for learning a musical instrument.
 We welcome interest for a number of scholarships from students who demonstrate the qualities, potential and leadership to make a significant contribution to the School in the broadest sense and to our Music Program specifically.
 Learn more about scholarship options at Grammar.

 We have a faculty of more than 25 experienced teachers who are specialists in a wide range of classical and contemporary music.
 Our students are also regularly engaged, challenged and inspired by visiting artists and musicians-in-residence through master classes and workshops.